raml-org/raml-spec/versions/raml-10/raml-10.md

 | displayName? | An alternate, human-friendly name for the type
 | description? | A longer, human-friendly description of the type
 | (&lt;annotationName&gt;)? | Annotations to be applied to this type.
 Annotations are any property whose key begins with "(" and ends with ")" and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
 See section on [Annotations](#annotations) for more information.
+| xml? | The ability to configure serialization of an instance of this type into XML.
+See section [XML Serialization of Type Instances](#xml-serialization-of-type-instances) for more information.

 The `schema` and `type` properties are mutually exclusive and synonymous: processors MUST NOT allow both to be specified (explicitly or implicitly) inside the same type declaration.
 Therefore, the following examples are both invalid.